JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

-Besides choosing among the already provided analysis pipelines, the user can implement their own one by defining a new `ChangesConfig` and the corresponding behavior of `estimate_indicator_changes`.
+Besides choosing among the already provided analysis pipelines, the user can implement their own one by defining a new `ChangesConfig` and the corresponding behavior of `estimate_changes`.
 This makes it particularly easy to leverage pre-existing functionalities of TransitionsInTimeseries.jl with a minimal restriction on the structure.
 As explained in the devdocs, the latter eases the integration of new methods into a unified framework.
 This also holds for the